bguan/fastai2-bear-binder/README.md

 # fastai2-bear-binder
-Exercise following FastAI2 Book chapter 2
+Exercise following FastAI2 Book chapter 2.

+This is meant to be deployed to [mybinder.org](mybinder.org), and rendered using Voila.